CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 + User directories and data
 + the requirements of the security policy?
 * Which network services run on the individual systems?
 Are they configured according to the security policy?
 In a regular security check, penetration tests can also be integrated in the local subnet.
-In doing so, the "degree" of the penetration tests can be varied (for example: weekly simple automated checks, monthly more thorough test with partial manual execution, once a year a basic test of the entire network).
+Here, the "degree" of penetration testing can be varied (for example: weekly simple automated checks, monthly thorough test with partially performed manually, once a year, a basic test of the entire network).

 When carrying out the security check, the administrators should document their steps in such a way that they can be followed (for example, in the case of a suspected compromised system).
 The results of the safety check must be documented, deviations from the "target state" must be investigated.